Test-Science/test-science-document-library/content/post/2018-improved-surface-gunnery-analysis-with-continuous-data/index.md

 Recasting gunfire data from binomial (hit/miss) to continuous (time-to-kill) allows us to draw statistical conclusions with tactical implications from free-play,live-fire surface gunnery events.
 Our analysis provided the Navy with suggestions forimprovements to its tactics and the employment of its weapons.
 A censored analysisenabled us to do so, where other methods fell short.

 #### Suggested Citation
 > Ashwell, Benjamin A, V Bram Lillard, and George M Khoury.
-“Improved Surface Gunnery Analysis with Continuous Data.”
-Institute for Defense Analyses IDA Non-Standard Document NS D-8990 (March 2018).
+Improved Surface Gunnery Analysis with Continuous Data.
+IDA Document NS D-8990.
+Alexandria, VA: Institute for Defense Analyses, 2018.

 #### Slides {{< pdfReader "slides.pdf" >}}